 Amazon Seller Central (ASC)

-Amazon Seller Central is the friendly web interface available to merchants and brands to market and sell their merchandise straight to Amazon’s virtual shoppers through the Amazon marketplace.
-Those who have a Seller Central account are known as “third-party sellers.”
+Amazon Seller Central is the friendly web interface available to merchants and brands to market and start selling their merchandise straight to Amazon’s virtual shoppers through the Amazon marketplace.
+Those who have a Seller account are known as “third-party sellers.”
 Seller Central gives users much more control over the whole process by allowing them to stock and price their own products.

 Amazon Standard Identification Number (ASIN)